christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

   child1.__proto__ // => Parent { sharedList: true }
   child1.__proto__.sharedList === child2.__proto__.sharedList // => true

-  child1.constructor // => Object {}
+  child1.constructor // => Object {} ... wut?
 {% endhighlight %}

 Okay, step by step, what happens here:

-1. We define a Parent constructor that will on instantating create a unique "sharedList"" property with an array for the object created
+1. We define a Parent constructor that will on instantiating create a unique "sharedList"" property with an array for the object created
 2. We define an instance of an Object as its prototype (empty object)

 3. We define a Child constructor that will on instantiating create a unique "ownList" property with an array for the object created
 4. We define an instance of a Parent as its prototype

 5. We instantiate two Child objects

 As we see each child will get their own "ownList", but they point to the same instantiated Parent object on their prototype.
-This is inheritance in a nutshell!
+Now this works...

 ### But is this right?
-If we would do this the JavaScript native objects way, the prototype of **Child** should not be an instance of **Parent**, the prototype of **Child** should be an instance of a **Child Prototype** where the prototype of **Parent** is connected.
+If we would do this the JavaScript native objects way, the prototype of **Child** should not be an instance of **Parent**, the prototype of **Child** should be an instance of a **Child Prototype** where the prototype of **Parent**, an instance of **ParentPrototype**, is connected.
 Like this:

 {% highlight javascript %}
 /*